Pacers Face Former NBA Star Michael Beasley In Summer League Play

-This Former Number Two Overall Pick Who Played For The Heat, Lakers, Knicks, Bucks, Rockets, Suns, And Timberwolves Is On The Portland Trail Blazers Summer League Team
+This Former Number Two Overall Pick Who Played For The Miami Heat, Los Angeles Lakers, New York Knicks, Milwaukee Bucks, Houston Rockets, Phoenix Suns, And Minnesota Timberwolves Is On The Portland Trail Blazers Summer League Team

 The Indiana Pacers will face the Portland Trail Blazers in NBA Summer League play on Thursday at 6 P.M.
 Eastern Time on NBA TV.